betterscientificsoftware/bssw.io/Articles/Blog/Sustaining-MPICH.md

 programming model for parallel applications.
 In the era before MPI, HPC vendors each provided their own communication API for scaling applications on multiple processors.
-The differences in APIs meant that applications needed to be modified to run on different machines and/or networks.
+The differences in APIs meant that developers needed to modify applications to run on different machines and/or networks.
 The development of MPI was an effort to standardize the communication constructs for parallel applications.
 Users could write their codes once and run anywhere MPI was supported, without having to know the details of the underlying system.

 MPICH was the first publicly available implementation of MPI and has been continually developed since its inception.
-This May, MPICH was announced as the latest recipient of the [ACM Software System Award][acm-award].
+This May, the Association for Computing Machinery (ACM) announced MPICH as the recipient of the 2024 [ACM Software System Award][acm-award].
 The award "recognizes MPICH for powering 30 years of progress in computational science and engineering by providing scalable, robust, and portable communication software for parallel computers."
 It is an honor to be recognized alongside other significant award winners such as GCC, Unix, TCP/IP, and Java.
 In this article we will look at some of the key aspects of MPICH's success as a software project and how the MPICH developers have sustained the project for 30+ years.

 ## **Origins and Evolution**

-The MPICH project was founded during the development of the MPI-1 Standard and closely tracked its evolution prior to initial publication.
+The MPICH project began during the development of the MPI-1 Standard and closely tracked its evolution prior to initial publication.
 MPICH was instrumental to MPI's success in that it served as a valuable proving ground, showcasing that the standard was practical to implement and use.
+Developing a reference implementation alongside the standard helped bring to light complexities of early drafts and contributed concrete examples of good and bad design choices.
 Distributing MPICH as open source made MPI accessible to everyone and, with its permissive license, provided vendors with a solid foundation on which to base their own MPI implementations.

-From the beginning, MPICH was designed for extension.
-Its permissive license allowed vendors to package and sell software derived from MPICH without the need for licensing or fees.
-The core code was developed to adhere to the C89 (later C99) standard, which is widely portable.
+From the beginning, the MPICH team designed for extension.
+A permissive license allowed vendors to package and sell software derived from MPICH without the need for licensing or fees.
+Developing the core code adhering to the C89 (later C99) standard made MPICH widely portable.
 The internal abstractions in MPICH isolated the "generic" parts of implementing MPI, such as argument validation, object management, and functionality tests from the nitty-gritty machine-dependent code.
 These